DrummerDee/DigitalArt__v3/README.md

 ### Optimizations
 * Add the option to like and reply to specific comments
-* Add the ability to create an account and upload personal art
 * Use browser developer tools that help to debug browser compatability tests

 ## Prerequisites